Darwen: Darwen Jubilee Tower

 In 1897 the town council met to deliberate how best to celebrate Queen Victoria's Diamond Jubilee.
 The idea of building the Jubilee Tower, in conjunction with public access to the moors, was put forward.
 A competition to design the tower was won by Ralph Ellison from the borough engineer's department and on 22 June 1897 work began.
 On 24 September 1898 the opening ceremony was held, attended by over 3,000 people.
 Present at the ceremony were Councillor Alexander Carus, Mayor Charles Huntington, the High Sheriff of Lancashire and Lord of the Manor Rev. W.A.
 Duckworth.

 The tower, which is open to the public, overlooks the town from the moors and stands at an altitude of 1,227 ft (374m) and has a height of 85 ft (26m).
 A spiral staircase leads to the top from where, on a clear day, Blackpool Tower, the Isle of Man, North Wales and the Furness Peninsula can be seen.
 In November 2010 the dome of the tower was blown off by strong winds.
 The dome was restored in January 2012.

 Darwen Library

-Originally situated in the Peel Street Baths (now McColl's supermarket in the Circus), the library was transferred to the new technical school building in 1895.
+Originally situated in the Peel Street, the library was transferred to the new technical school building in 1895.

 Today, Darwen Library stands at the corner of Knott Street and School Street to the north of the Circus.
 It was commissioned by Andrew Carnegie, a Scottish migrant to the USA who made his fortune as a producer of iron and steel.
 He donated £8,000 in response to a speculative appeal for funds by the Library Committee.
 The opening took place on 27 May 1908 and was attended by Mayor Councillor G.P.
 Holde, Councillor Ralph Yates and Carnegie himself.
 The library has served the town ever since, with the original lecture hall being transformed into the Library Theatre in June 1971.
 On 27 April 2017 the library and theatre were designated as a Grade II listed building.